godotengine/godot-docs/reference/gdscript.rst

         print(lv.a)

-If you have previous experience with statically typed languages such as C, C++, or C# but never used a dynamically typed one, it is advised you read this tutorial: :ref:`doc_gdscript_more_efficiently`.
+If you have previous experience with statically typed languages such as C, C++, or C# but never used a dynamically typed one before, it is advised you read this tutorial: :ref:`doc_gdscript_more_efficiently`.

 Language